Experiment: Control of Citrus Gall Wasp 103

 Update June 2019

-Our citrus gall wasp experiment in June 2019 prior to harvest of fruit and “Prune in June” treatments to applicable trees.
+My citrus gall wasp experiment in June 2019 prior to harvest of fruit and "Prune in June" treatments to applicable trees.

-Our citrus gall wasp after the “Prune in June” treatment was applied to the trees in group 1 and 2.
+My Citrus Gall Wasp after the "Prune in June" treatment was applied to the trees in group 1 and 2.

 Fruit were then harvested from the tree.
 Interestingly some of the trees (especially treatment 3) had lots of fruit, but they were very small.
-So we also weighed the total quantity of fruit harvested for each treatment.
+So I also weighed the total quantity of fruit harvested for each treatment.

 Tree NumberNumber of Citrus Galls present in treeLeaf Miner evident in TreeNumber of mature, ripe lemons on treeTotal Weight of Crop for both trees (Kg)Other comments